 Divorce Recovery Treatment

-While divorce may feel like a desired resolution and a new life beginning, it is often not the end to a relationship.
-There are rare ones with no tears, no regrets, no anger, no bitterness, no children suffering, no blended family issues… More often we see people carrying those negative emotions toward the ex for a number of years.
-When we sit down and talk with either a man or a woman, at the core, we often see wounded souls that haven’t had the time to heal after the break-up, separation, or divorce.
+While divorce may feel like a desired resolution and a new life beginning, it is often not the end of a relationship.
+There are ones to still be found with no tears, no regrets, no anger, no bitterness, no children suffering, no blended family issues… Often, we see a person carry those negative emotions toward the ex for many years.
+When we sit down and talk, whether a man or a woman, at the core, we see a wounded soul that hasn’t had the time to heal after the painful break-up, separation, or divorce.

 Understanding of the heart or soul in our society is polarized.
-Some say it does not exist, some adamantly try to prove.
-We’ll simply describe the soul as the feelings that dwell inside of you.
-When those feelings get hurt, men’s or woman’s, repeatedly, knowingly or not knowingly, over time, sooner or later, it creates a rift between both loving hearts.
+While some say it does not exist, others adamantly try to prove the opposite.
+We’ll describe the soul as the feelings that dwell inside of you.
+When those feelings get hurt, men’s or women’s, repeatedly, knowingly or not knowingly, over time, sooner or later, it creates a rift between both loving hearts.

 Causes of the Divorce/ Break-up